 View attribute

-Temma provides an attribute for specifying the view used by a controller in general and/or by one or more actions in particular.
+Temma provides an attribute that allows specifying the view used by a controller in general and/or by a specific action.

-This parameter can be empty or null, in which case the defaultView value from the etc/temma.php file is used (if this value is not defined, the Smarty view is used).
+This parameter can be empty or null; in that case, the defaultView value from the etc/temma.php file is used (if this value is not defined, the Smarty view is used).

-The parameter can also be set to false, which disables the use of the view.
+The parameter can also be set to false, which disables view rendering.

-If the string passed as a parameter begins with the tilde character (~), this means that the rest of the string contains the name of a standard view provided by Temma.
-The prefix \Temma\Views\ will then be added.
+If the string passed as a parameter starts with the tilde character (~), this means that the remainder of the string contains the name of a standard view provided by Temma.
+In that case, the \Temma\Views\ prefix is added.

 For example: ~Json will be interpreted as \Temma\Views\Json

-For all controller actions to use the JSON view:
+To make all actions of a controller use the JSON view:

 use \Temma\Attributes\View as TµView;